 The minimum pass mark for work assessed by assignment is D- in line with normal University practice.

 15. Programme structure and requirements

-The FD in Payroll Management comprises the following 15 modules:
+The Foundation Degree in Pensions Administration and Management comprises the following 15 mandatory modules, there are no optional modules: